xrdocs-staging/automation/_tutorials/introducing-crosswork-planning.md

 ![Crosswork Planning Network Models]({{site.baseurl}}/images/intro-cp-network-models-archive-001.png)

+In the future, we may extend support for Network Models to leverage on the use of cloud based storage for closer collaboration.

 ## Network Design ##

 The Network Design selection allows us to access the Design Application.
 Using the Design Application, we can visualize an existing network model (plan-file), run simulations as well as perform optimizations for example.